Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/batches.rst

 Here, the computation is a matrix-vector product.
 Let now X be the matrix holding a batch of n vectors, for all of which we want to compute the response of the linear model.
-Then, when the data are stored in batches and our model can operate directly on batches, the batch algorithm can be written as performing
+Then, when the data are stored in batches and our model can operate directly on batches, the batch algorithm can be written as

 .. math::